OlivierDeloubriere/VBA-Unit-Testing-Framework/README.md

 <img src="./capture_VBE_Immediate_Window.jpg"/>

-- In a *much prettier* userform, that plays the role of a custom console (providing with the text formatting options that are lacking in the VBE debug immediate window)
+- In a *much prettier* userform, that plays the role of a custom console (with text formatting options that are lacking in the VBE debug immediate window)

 <img src="./capture_Custom_Console.jpg"/>